YaleDHLab/lab-workshops/intro-to-d3/README.md

 </html>
 ```

-Now let's refresh the page, type `d3`, and hit enter.
+Now let's refresh the page, open the console within your developer tools, type `d3`, and hit enter.
 If you get output like the following, then something has gone wrong and D3 is not loaded on your page:

 ![d3 not loaded](./images/d3-not-loaded.png)

 If your output looks like the image above, check to make sure your `index.html` file looks exactly like the `index.html` file above.

-Once D3 is loaded on your page, you should be able to refresh the page, type `d3`, hit enter, and get output like the following:
+Once D3 is loaded on your page, you should be able to refresh the page, type `d3` into the console, hit enter, and get output like the following:

 ![testing for d3](./images/testing-for-d3.png)